eag58914/cloc-script/README.md

 #### File output
 An email will be sent to the destination email with the subject "cloc report for repository &lt;repository name&gt;"
-- The email will contain a message with your cloc report
+- The email will contain a message with your cloc report in JSON format